Paulelo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 13-print_float, prints a number with two decimal places Script 11-binary_to_decimal, converts a number from binary to decimal Script 100-decimal_to_hexadecimal, converts a number from base 10 to base 16
+Script 13-print_float, prints a number with two decimal places Script 11-binary_to_decimal, converts a number from binary to decimal Script 100-decimal_to_hexadecimal, converts a number from base 10 to base 16 Script 101-rot13, encodes and decodes text using the rot13 encryption.
+Assume ASCII